 However, the increase in genetic gain had a diminishing relationship with increased genotyping.
 This has important implications for breeding programmes, since they use phenotypes also for management (discussed below).
 Results showed that investing resources of more than six phenotype records into genotyping did not significantly improve the genetic gain.
-The first reason for this is, that the accuracy of sire selection in genomic scenario was high regardless of increased genotyping.
+The first reason for this is, that the accuracy of sire selection in genomic scenario was high regardless of the amount of genotyping.
 We discuss the reasons for this in detail below.
-And lastlySecond, the top performing scenarios had a large percentage of training population update and a large training population.
-SecondlyThird, the intensity of male sire selection was high in all top performing scenarios.
+Second, increased genotyping did not proportionally translate into a larger training population, since the top performing scenarios had a large percentage of training population update and a large training population.
+Third, the intensity of sires selection had diminishing relationship with increasing genotyping.
 This agrees with Reiner-Benaim et al., 2017, showing that genetic gain increases with the number of tested male candidates, but with a diminishing return.
 They showed that with 4 sires selected, the optimal number of tested candidates was 1721, but that 99% or 90% of the optimum was achieved with 740 or 119 tested candidates.
 And lastly, the top performing scenarios had a large percentage of training population update and a large training population.

 Due to similar reasons, we achieved a comparable maximum genetic gain regardless the relative price of phenotyping to genotyping.
 In general, selecting less than 2% of the tested males and updating the training population with more than 35% of first parity cows resulted in the maximum genetic gain.

 Our results agree with previous studies showing that adding females to the training population has diminishing return relationship with accuracy and genetic gain (Van Grevenhof et al., 2012; Gonzalez-Recio et al., 2014).
 Consequently, when the number of females in a training population is large, an additional record has a smaller additional value than when a training population is small.
-Since our scenarios started with a ~10,000 cow training population, enlarging the training population had small effect,. but still decreased with increasing genotyping.
+Since our scenarios started with a ~10,000 cow training population, enlarging the training population had small effect.
+Increasing the training population beyond that decreased the value of additional record even further.

-We additionally showed, that while genetic gain increases with the number of females in training population, adding repeated phenotypes does not have the same effect.
-As we increased the number of females in the training population the number of repeated decreased (Figure S1).
-The top performing scenarios therefore had a training population with the most females but also the least (repeated) phenotypes.
+We additionally showed, that while genetic gain increases with the number of females in training population, adding repeated records does not have the same effect.
+As we increased the number of females in the training population the number of repeated records decreased (Figure S1).
+The top performing scenarios therefore had a training population with many cows and few repeated records.
 However, since we ran single-step genomic prediction, the phenotypes of the non-genotyped animals contributed to the estimation as well.
-Effectively, all scenarios thus operated with the same number of animals and phenotypes.
+Effectively, all scenarios thus operated with the same number of phenotyped animals.

 It is also worth mentioning, that some of the high-genotyping scenarios achieved the observed genetic gain at a lower total cost, since they did not use all the available resources for genotyping females.
 The saved resources could be invested back into phenotyping females for milk production or novelty traits, genotyping more male candidates, or some other breeding action.
 Buch et al., 2011, showed that for new functional traits, it is possible to achieve adequate accuracy of genomic prediction within three years of recording a new trait.